-Identity and culture are two of the most important phenomena in organisations.
+Identity and culture are two very important phenomena in organisations.
 They help explain why organisations look and feel the way they do.
-They also help us understand why people in organisations often ignore and/or resist rational models and techniques.
-Students on this module are encouraged to investigate culture and identity in contemporary films, fictional narratives and social media, as well as in the academic literature.
+They also help us understand why people in organisations often ignore and/or resist rational models and techniques; how these affect the ways employees see their identity at work and their sense of wellbeing; and how identity and cultural management at sectoral, occupational and organizational levels impact workers’ sense of self.
+Students on this module are encouraged to investigate culture and identity in relation to wellbeing in contemporary films, fictional narratives and social media, as well as in the academic literature.

 Advances in human ecology and the wider ecosystem in which we live and function have profoundly changed how we view ourselves, how we view the world around us, and ultimately how we live and exist in our societies.
 As a learner we are now being called upon to tackle the biggest ecological challenges facing us, such as climate change and social crises.
 Our duty to explore, research and educate one another to help solve these issues by seeking to understand better the value, purpose, and ethics of human behaviour in the context of (International) Business and Management is critical.
 This module which will draw from multiple cross disciplinary fields in the social sciences, where students will explore theories which seek to give insights into underpinning real-world problems, alongside philosophical and ethical theories.
 This will enable students to develop skills in debate, analysis, and critical argument, to help nurture their awareness and appreciation of the responsibility they will carry with them into business contexts, society and the wider ecosystem.
 The module seeks to advance students’ awareness of their own ecological citizenship and responsibilities as future business practitioners.
 In this module students will also have the opportunity to evaluate their personal orientations to their own values, assumptions and responsibilities building upon material studied, by reflexively shaping their appreciation of how we need to become more ethically minded as Business Practitioners in our social eco-systems.